Semafind/semadb/docs/content/docs/deployment.md

 You can run SemaDB as a standalone process, which is useful for development and small deployments.
 You can download the pre-built binaries from the [releases](https://github.com/Semafind/semadb/releases) or compile it yourself.

+> The pre-built binaries are for linux/amd64.
+If you need a different architecture, you can easily compile it yourself.

 ```bash
 git clone --depth=1 https://github.com/Semafind/semadb.git
 cd semadb